iNavFlight/inav/docs/Settings.md

 ### ins_gravity_cmss

-Calculated 1G of Acc axis Z to use in INS
+Calculated 1G of acc axis Z to use in INS

 | Default | Min | Max |
 | --- | --- | --- |